 Our investigations into this highly complex and ever changing world of Air Traffic Control truly matter and are an integral part of a safety system that function to create the most safe and efficient Air Traffic Control system in the world.
 Without investigations, solutions will lack the needed depth and fail to prevent reoccurrence.
 The outcome of a good investigation results in real world applicable changes whether through training or procedural modifications.

-On June 5, 2015 at 1434 CDT a loss of Instrument Flight Rules (IFR separation (3 miles or 1000 feet) occurred when a Gulfstream, descending on a standard terminal RNAV arrival route (STAR) entered TRACON airspace without a radar handoff (method of transferring identification of aircraft from one controller to the next) and came in close proximity to Bonanza at 10,000 feet.
+On June 5, 2015 at 1434 CDT a loss of Instrument Flight Rules (IFR) separation (3 miles or 1000 feet) occurred when a Gulfstream, descending on a standard terminal RNAV arrival route (STAR) entered TRACON airspace without a radar handoff (method of transferring identification of aircraft from one controller to the next) and came in close proximity to Bonanza at 10,000 feet.
 The closest proximity was 1.24 lateral miles and 100 feet vertical with a high closure rate on a collision course.
 Simply calling the event human error does little to peel back the many layers of the onion that the investigatory process reveals.

 This investigation is an example of an air traffic control related investigations of increasingly automated systems of Next-Gen (the FAA’s modernization efforts of Air Traffic Control).
 Through this process we are able to uncover unintentional consequences of a complex system design and implementation process involving hundreds of controllers, automation specialists, engineers and pilots.
 Investigations such as this uncover our weak spots and when corrected lead to a safer operation.